Jacajack/mkjson/README.md

 		);
 ```

-This example produces following JSON string
+This example produces following JSON string:
 ```json
 {"this": "is really simple!", "myint": 42, "object": [4.750000e-02, null, true]}

 ```

 ## How to use?
-`mkjson`'s working principle is incredibly simple.
-It only takes `otype` value indicating whether the data is going to be an object (`MKJSON_OBJ`) or an array (`MKJSON_ARR`), the `count` of data values to follow and the actual data to encode.
+`mkjson`'s working principle is very simple.
+The function takes `otype` value indicating whether the data is going to be an object (`MKJSON_OBJ`) or an array (`MKJSON_ARR`), the `count` of data entries to follow and the actual data to encode.
 The function returns an automatically allocated JSON string - when no longer needed, it should be passed to `free()`.

 ```cpp
 char *mkjson( enum mkjson_container_type otype, int length, ... )